dianasgit/Graphs_Theory_Exercises_Python/README.md

 INCIDENCE FUNCTION: The nodes or nod that is connected to an edge.
 Write it as:   e1 |-> {v2, v4)  ; e2|-> {v5}loop

-DEGREE OF A NODE or VALENCE or NODE DEGREE: the total os edger that are incident to a node, or START in that node.
+DEGREE OF A NODE or VALENCE or NODE DEGREE: the total of edges incident/connected to a node, or START in that node.
 Isolated nodes have degree 0.
 Loops count 2.

 REGULAR GRAPH = a graph where every node has the same degree.
+An exemple is the Petersen graph where every node has degree 3, and can be called "regular of degree 3".

 *** HANDSHAKING LEMMA: Euler state that: In any FINITE AND UNDIRECTED AND SIMPLE graph the sum of all nodes degrees is twice the number of edges.
 THAN THE SUM OF ALL NODES DEGREES MUST BE EVEN.
 AND in every finite, undirectec and simple graph must exist at leat two nodes with the same degree.